iltlo/feetech_arm_control/README.md

 # Feetech Arm Control

 This repository provides a ROS2 hardware interface, URDF model, and MoveIt configuration for controlling a 6-DoF robotic arm using Feetech motors.
-The 3D model is currently in beta and pending open-source release by [Simple Automation](www.SimpleAutomation.ai).
+The 3D model is currently in beta and pending open-source release by [Simple Automation](www.SimpleAutomation.ai), please follow their progress on [X](https://x.com/viktor_vrp)!

 ![Control Demo](docs/images/control_demo.gif)